stanford-cs248/Cardinal3D/docs/pathtracer/intersecting_objects.md

 * `point`: represents the 3D point of origin of the ray
 * `dir`: represents the 3D direction of the ray (this direction will be normalized)
-* `time_bounds`: correspond to the minimum and maximum points on the ray with its x-component as the lower bound and y-component as the upper bound.
-That is, intersections that lie outside the [`ray.time_bounds.x`, `ray.time_bounds.y`]  range __should not be considered valid intersections with the primitive__.
+* `dist_bounds`: correspond to the minimum and maximum points on the ray with its x-component as the lower bound and y-component as the upper bound.
+That is, intersections that lie outside the [`ray.dist_bounds.x`, `ray.dist_bounds.y`]  range __should not be considered valid intersections with the primitive__.

-One important detail of the `Ray` structure is that `time_bounds` is a mutable field of the ray.
+One important detail of the `Ray` structure is that `dist_bounds` is a mutable field of the ray.
 This means that this field can be modified by constant member functions such as `Triangle::hit`.
-When finding the first intersection of a ray and the scene, you almost certainly want to update the ray's `time_bounds` value after finding each hit with scene geometry. _If you find a ray-triangle hit at time 't', what should you do to the ray's tiem bounds so that all future intersection tests are aware of this prior hit?_.
+When finding the first intersection of a ray and the scene, you almost certainly want to update the ray's `dist_bounds` value after finding each hit with scene geometry. _If you find a ray-triangle hit at distance 't', what should you do to the ray's tiem bounds so that all future intersection tests are aware of this prior hit?_.

 By bounding the ray as tightly as possible, your ray tracer will be able to avoid unnecessary tests with scene geometry that is known to not be able to result in a closest hit, resulting in higher performance.